iamanimesh11/Real-Time-ETL-of-Road-Traffic-Weather-Monitoring/README.md

   Clean modular structure with support for external config files, secrets, and new data sources.

 - **👨‍💻 Plug-and-Play for Recruiters**
-  Instantly clonable and runnable — ideal for technical demos or code evaluations.
+  Instantly clonable and runnable-ideal for technical demos or code evaluations.

 ---
 # 🛠️Tech Stack